-A major shortcoming of UROD is the lack of evidence that an opioid antagonist can accelerate the restoration of neurobiologic homeostasis following opioid withdrawal [130].
+A major shortcoming of UROD is the lack of evidence that an opioid antagonist can accelerate the restoration of neurobiologic homeostasis following opioid withdrawal [143].
 Although significant drawbacks and questionable long-term efficacy exist with UROD, popular demand has proven difficult to restrain, in part due to the marketing of the procedure as a painless cure for opioid dependence.
-Marketing and the media have also blurred the fact that the original purpose of the procedure was to induce patients as rapidly as possible onto naltrexone and not to magically and permanently terminate years of opioid dependence [129].
+Marketing and the media have also blurred the fact that the original purpose of the procedure was to induce patients as rapidly as possible onto naltrexone and not to magically and permanently terminate years of opioid dependence [142].
 There are a number of drawbacks to UROD relative to other detoxification methods.
-For example, one study found that, when used alone, naloxone has a high relapse rate in the long term [132].
-The study included 64 opioid-dependent men 18 years of age and older (mean age: 31.1 years) at the time of UROD.
+For example, one study found that, when used alone, naloxone has a high relapse rate in the long term [145].
+The study included 64 opioiddependent men 18 years of age and older (mean age: 31.1 years) at the time of UROD.
 One month after UROD, 48 patients (75%) reported relapse and 16 patients (25%) reported abstinence.
 There was no significant difference between the two groups regarding marital status, level of education, and family history of opioid dependence.
-Four patients from the nonrelapsed group reported on episode of opiate use [132].
-Another study was conducted to assess UROD efficacy with naltrexone and estimate the relapse rate in a two-year follow-up period [133].
+Four patients from the nonrelapsed group reported on episode of opiate use [145].
+Another study was conducted to assess UROD efficacy with naltrexone and estimate the relapse rate in a two-year follow-up period [146].
 A total of 424 opioid-addicted self-reporting patients were enrolled in the study and entered the UROD program; 400 patients completed the program.
 Of the total patients, 303 (75.75%) were successful and 97 (24.25%) relapsed.
 No patients in the relapse group continued naltrexone maintenance at sixmonth follow-up.
 The relapse rate was 14% at the first month visit and 24% at the six-month visit and thereafter.
-All relapsed patients had discontinued use of naltrexone before relapse occurred [133].
+All relapsed patients had discontinued use of naltrexone before relapse occurred [146].
+A Canadian review of the evidence for UROD found no significant differences between UROD and control groups in commencement or duration of withdrawal treatment [147].

 Serious adverse events related to the anesthetic procedure also have been reported.
-A randomized, controlled trial directly comparing naltrexone-assisted detoxification with and without full anesthesia clearly stated that heavy sedation or full anesthesia should not be used because it does not confer any advantages in withdrawal symptom severity or increased rates of initiation or maintenance and it increases the potential for life-threatening adverse events [13].
+A randomized, controlled trial directly comparing naltrexone-assisted detoxification with and without full anesthesia clearly stated that heavy sedation or full anesthesia should not be used because it does not confer any advantages in withdrawal symptom severity or increased rates of initiation or maintenance and it increases the potential for life-threatening adverse events [77].
 A trial comparing naltrexone-induced, anesthesia-assisted detoxification with buprenorphine- or clonidine-assisted detoxification found no difference in withdrawal severity and rates of completion.
 However, potentially life-threatening adverse events associated with the UROD anesthesia were observed.
-The authors concluded that the data do not support use of anesthesia for detoxification [134].
+The authors concluded that the data do not support use of anesthesia for detoxification [148].
 Heavy sedation compared to light sedation does not confer additional benefits in terms of less severe withdrawal or increased rates of initiation and retention on naltrexone maintenance treatment.
-The risk for adverse events, the high monetary cost, and use of scarce intensive care resources suggest that this form of treatment should not be pursued [135; 136].
-Additionally, UROD has not undergone the processes of therapeutic protocols, which are recognized as essential in scientific medicine, and no animal studies have been conducted with the procedure [129].
+The risk for adverse events, the high monetary cost, and use of scarce intensive care resources suggest that this form of treatment should not be pursued [149; 150].
+Additionally, UROD has not undergone the processes of therapeutic protocols, which are recognized as essential in scientific medicine, and no animal studies have been conducted with the procedure [142].